skoruba/Duende.IdentityServer.Admin/README.md

   }
 ```

-The `Skoruba.IdentityServer4.Admin.BusinessLogic` layer contains folder called `Events` for audit logging.
+The `Skoruba.Duende.IdentityServer.Admin.BusinessLogic` layer contains folder called `Events` for audit logging.
 In each method in Services is called function `LogEventAsync` like this:

 ```
 await AuditEventLogger.LogEventAsync(new ClientDeletedEvent(client));